The Toyota Auris, Prius, and Lexus CT were the most popular hybrid vehicles with the highest number of new car registrations in Germany in 2011.

 Most Popular German Hybrid Cars in Germany in 2011

 Hybrid cars by German manufacturers were slow sellers in Germany in 2011 – an onslaught of new German models is only expected by 2013.
-The most popular German hybrid car was the Audi Q5 SUV, although it sales was around a ninth of those registered by the popular Auris.
+The most popular German hybrid car was the Audi Q5 SUV, although its sales were around a ninth of those registered by the popular Auris.

-The Opel Ampera – sometimes counted as a purely electric vehicle – was the second German hybrid car on the top-selling list and one that is expected to do much better in 2012, it first full year on the market.
-Its sister model – the Chevrolet Volt – may also made a splash as it will retail for slightly less.
+The Opel Ampera – sometimes counted as a purely electric vehicle – was the second German hybrid car on the top-selling list and one that is expected to do much better in 2012, its first full year on the market.
+Its sister model – the Chevrolet Volt – may also make a splash as it will retail for slightly less.